 Student Complaint Information

-The following disclosures and policies pertain to students who enoll in Babson College distance education courses or programs.
+The following disclosures and policies pertain to students who enroll in Babson College distance education courses or programs.

 Students are encouraged to seek resolution to any complaint/grievance from within the applicable school’s processes.
 Students are to refer to the handbook for their specific school (undergraduate or graduate) to familiarize themselves with the applicable policies and procedures for resolving a complaint/grievance.
 If a student has exhausted the school’s complaint/grievance procedures, filed a complaint using the form below, and the complaint/grievance has not been resolved, the student may file a complaint with the Massachusetts Department of Higher Education (MDHE).
 The MDHE is the agency responsible for investigating any complaints regarding Babson College's participation in SARA.

 School specific complaint/grievance policies and procedures are as follows:

-For more information on how to send a complaint to MDHE, visit the Office of Higher Student Complaint page or contact:
+For more information on how to send a complaint to MDHE, visit the Massachusetts Department of Higher Education Student Complaint page or contact:

 SARA Coordinator – Massachusetts Massachusetts Department of Higher Education One Ashburton Place, Suite 1401 Boston, MA 02108-1696 617-994-6950